zegelin/cassandra-exporter/README.md

 ### Global Labels

 The exporter does attach global labels to the exported metrics.
-These may be configured with the `--global-labels` (or disabled via `--no-global-labels) CLI option.
+These may be configured with the `--global-labels` (or disabled via `--no-global-labels`) CLI option.

 These labels are:

 - `cassandra_cluster`

-    The name of the cluster, as specified in cassandra.yaml.
+    The name of the cluster, as specified in `cassandra.yaml`.

 - `cassandra_host_id`